Quite Complete Real Closed fields: Concluding remarks

 Under the preceding mild conditions, such a $\Theta$-construction provides an ``atomic'' extension of the desired type.
 So we have $\Theta$-closure, and it is prime (as in clause (ii) of \ref{termination}(2)).
 We also can change the cofinality of $K$.
+Below we elaborate. \end{discussion}